SREEMT/CodingPractice/README.md

-# CodingPractice
+# MinesweeperPlayground
-A repository for all my small projects to help me practice coding in different languages
+A repository for different variations of minesweeper built with different languages and technologies

-### Current Projects

 #### Python
 1. Minesweeper
-    >a.
-Minesweeper with Tkinter
+   - Built with tkinter